polyg314/figure_averaging/README.md

     - **view_figure_classificaitons_as_html.ipynb** _for making html outputs showing figure classifications_
     - **view_diagram_data_as_html.ipynb** _for making html outputs showing tracked diagram data_
     - **figure_clustering_notebook.ipynb** _for making determining most representative images by subtype/year via clustering analysis_
+    - **clustering_for_all_years.ipynb** _clustering for all years, for process and conceptual diagrams, that saves up to 20 of the closest images to the cluster center in each cluster subdirectory_

 - **papers**